The eBay marketplace can be quite cutthroat.

 1 Gixen

 Gixen is free, which is why it’s one of the most widely used sniping tools out there.
-It has a user-friendly interface and it allows for an unlimited number of snipes.
+As a tool that started back in 2006, it has a user-friendly interface and it allows for an unlimited number of snipes.
 Like many paid tools, it supports multiple eBay sites and comes with a secure login process for security.
 Many Gixen users say it reliably places bids even during high traffic periods or on auctions for hotly contested items.

 2 Auction Sniper

-Auction Sniper is a paid sniping tool that offers a 14-day free trial.
+Auction Sniper is a paid sniping tool established in 2009 that is one of the few tools on this list that offer a 14-day free trial.
 Even though it’s not free, it’s a solid all-around choice that supports multiple eBay sites and lets you set a maximum bid price.
-As of writing, it charges a 1.75% per-win fee based on the final auction price with a minimum of $0.35 and a maximum of $35.
+As of writing, it charges a 1.95% per-win fee based on the final auction price with a minimum of $0.35 and a maximum of $35.
+For auctions won under $20, Auction Sniper will only charge a fixed price of $.35.
 New users will not be charged for the first three auctions won using the tool.

 3 BidSniper

-BidSniper is a paid sniping tool, although it comes with a 3-day free trial offer.
+BidSniper is one of the oldest (2001) paid sniping tools around.
+It's a paid sniping tool, although it comes with a 3-day free trial offer.
 It pretty much has all the features you’d look for in a paid bid sniping software, including automatic bidding and the ability to place multiple bids at once, which are great time-saving options if you’re in the market for a wide range of products.

 4 Goofbid

 Unlike most other entries on this list, Goofbid is more like a suite of buyer and search tools that help you find the best deals on eBay.
-It just happens to have a reliable auction sniper, too.
+Initially created in 2006, Goofbid initially had auction sniping as an added feature.
+It just so happens that it's very reliable, too.
 If you’re looking for tools like search tools, buyer and seller tools on eBay on top of a reliable bid sniper, Goofbid is a solid choice.

 5 Bidnapper

 Bidnapper is another popular tool that has a 15-day trial period for those who are only just testing the waters.
-Its paid plans include a subscription (the annual plan is $49.99) and pre-paid Snipes that charges you a certain amount for a specific number of wins.
+It was created in 2001 and has paid plans which can either be through a subscription ($4 a month) or by pre-paid Snipes that charges you a certain amount for every bid you win.

 6 EZ Sniper